singaround/songbook/songs/honour-and-praise.md

 Or if we'd all be lost in the storm

 >***I for honour and for praise\
-Sailed the sea throughout the days\
+Sailed the sea throughout me days\
 In cold ground I'll never lay\
 I'd rather die on the ocean\
 Rather die on the ocean***